Academic & Student Affairs Handbook

 BoR POLICY 4.2.1.2, INTERNATIONAL FRESHMAN REQUIREMENTS

-Freshman international applicants may be considered for admission in any category or in this special category.
+Freshman international applicants may be considered for admission in any category or in this category.
 International applicants may also be admitted as Presidential Exceptions.

 Applicants whose secondary education was completed outside the United States system of education may be admitted with acceptable foreign credentials and English language proficiency as described below: